5jt/primes/part1.md

 Above we exploited the iteration implicit in Equal and `mod`, but had to use `each` to iterate `sum` and `n`.
 Would we do better with a lambda and a single iterator?

+The command `\ts` lets us compare execution time and memory use of the two expressions.
+We have ideas about what is likely to be efficient; this is a reality check.
+Run each a thousand times.

 ```q
 q)\ts:1000 2=sum each 0=i mod n each i
 23 13568